Experimental Design

 Motivating Example: The Oregon Health Insurance Experiment

-In 2008, Oregon expanded its Medicaid program but had far more applicants than slots.
+In 2008, Oregon reopened enrollment in its Medicaid program (OHP Standard) but had far more applicants than slots.
 The state held a lottery — a literal random draw — to decide who would get the opportunity to enroll.
-The lottery created one of the most important experiments in health economics.
+The lottery created one of the most important experiments in health economics (Finkelstein et al., 2012).

 This balance is the power of experimental design.
 You do not need to measure and control for every confounder.
 Randomization handles it for you.